 “How and when did this universe or the world come into existence?”

 Most of the major religions also have tried to solve this cosmic riddle in their way.
-Over the last four or five centuries, astronomers, astrophysicists and geologists also have tried to tackle this question in their typical ways.
-They have formulated many theories, or better, call them ‘hypotheses’ because these have not yet attained the status of ‘theories’.
+Over the last four or five centuries, astronomers, astrophysicists, and geologists also have tried to tackle this question in their typical ways.
+They have formulated many theories, or better, call them ‘hypotheses’ because these have not yet attained the status of ‘theories.’
 We will discuss here only the most popular and most fashionable or current theories of origin, to see if these have satisfactorily solved the question.

 Does this ‘theory’ or hypothesis solve the question of origin?
 From where did the ‘Cosmic Egg’ come into existence?
 Which ‘hen’ laid this ‘egg?
 And, whether that ‘hen’ was first or the egg was first?
 In other words, how did hydrogen or its electrons and protons or neutronium originate?”

-In view, Newton’s First Law of Motion which states that- “everything keeps in its state of rest or motion unless there is an external force is applied to it.”
+In view, Newton’s First Law of Motion states that- “everything keeps in its state of rest or motion unless there is an external force is applied to it.”
 The question is: “Since there is nothing else besides the thin gas, what led the gas to collection to draw close?
 Since the force of gravitation remained the same ‘for billions of years’, how did it increase to contract the gas-substance?
-According to the First Law, et Conservation of Mass and Energy, the total mass and energy the Universe remain the same; they neither increase nor decrease; so, the question is what additional force or energy outside the gas-mass initially led the gas-particles to draw closer and closer?
+According to the First Law, et Conservation of Mass and Energy, the total mass and energy of the Universe remain the same; they neither increase nor decrease; so, the question is what additional force or energy outside the gas-mass initially led the gas-particles to draw closer and closer?
 No scientist, to this day, has solved this riddle.

-If the Universe is like an egg and a hen, then, where is the beginning?
+If the Universe is like an egg and a hen, then where is the beginning?
 Where are the irreversible change and the final ending?
 Will the process continue ceaselessly.
 Thus, it fails to explain any origin in the actual meaning of the term.